A Surprise Bond Rally Sweeps Over India As Global Funds Pile In

 A sudden sovereign bond rally led by mutual funds and global investors has pepped the Indian bond market.
 This comes after weeks of indifference in the Indian bond market.
 Interestingly, investors were not expecting a bond rally in 2021 due to the government’s hand over first borrowing.
 So, bond prices were constantly falling, and yields were on the rise.
 However, things have escalated in the past few weeks!

 A Surprising Turn In Sentiments

 Currently, prices of bonds are at a seven-week high.
 This sudden demand in the market is impressive.
 Resultantly, a lower inflation trajectory in addition to the global factors is supporting this cause even further.
-This has, in turn, given rise to online platforms like KredX, where investors can earn steady returns to tackle market fluctuations.
+This has, in turn, given rise to online platforms, where investors can earn steady returns to tackle market fluctuations.

 This instant sentiment turn came after the 10-year yield reached its highest since March 2021.
 A policy pointed out by the Reserve Bank of India, which was held on 6 August 2021.
 During this review, one member showed a difference of opinion on the helpful attitude.

 After a while, even more members indicated that increased liquidity could be peeled down.
 Regarding this, several traders face confusion about a turnaround in the market.
 On the other hand, others proposed that a lower than expected June quarter growth and the coming of warm inflation may have poked investors to redress this situation.